Compare credit cards with complimentary insurance

 Complimentary insurance is a popular credit card perk that can cover you when you travel overseas and make purchases with your card.
 If you're already using your credit card, it's an easy way to save time and money organising separate insurance.
 However, while complimentary credit card insurance can save you buying cover upfront, there are eligibility requirements to meet before you're protected.

-This guide provides an overview of credit card that offer this perk, as well as the different types of complimentary insurance offered by credit cards, what you need to do to get cover and how to make a claim.
-We also outline the key details to consider when looking at complimentary insurance credit cards so that you can choose an option that suits your needs.
+Use this guide to compare credit cards that offer complimentary insurance, the different types of complimentary insurance offered by credit cards and what you need to do to get cover and how to make a claim.
+We also outline what you need to consider when comparing complimentary insurance credit cards so that you can choose an option that suits your needs.

 Types of credit card complimentary insurance